Chipped Tooth, What are My Options?

 I Knocked My Tooth Completely Out, What Do I Do?

 If you get your tooth knocked out completely, you need to react quickly and try to get to a dentist within 30 minutes of the tooth falling out.
-Make sure you look around and find the tooth quickly, and try to pick it up by the root.
+Make sure you look around and find the tooth quickly, and try to not pick it up by the root.
 If the tooth has dirt on it, rinse it very gently while avoiding scrubbing it.
 Do NOT dry it.

 Instead, try to place the tooth back in the socket and close your mouth gently to hold it in place, or keep the tooth moist by placing the tooth in milk to preserve it.
 You can also place the tooth inside your cheek if need be.
 Acting swiftly and carefully after getting a tooth knocked out can help increase the chances of saving the tooth.